jasonhand/ms_build_migration_unlocked/README.md

-# ms_build_migration_unlocked
-Companion repository with session resources for Microsoft Build 2025 session
+# Companion Repository for "Cloud Migration Unlocked" session @ Micorosft 2025

+Here you'll find links to all of the resources related to this session, including slides.

+Come back soon.

+- j.